Uniform attachment with freezing: Scaling limits: Introduction

-{Our proof is based on a alternative construction of uniform attachment trees with freezing, which we introduced in \cite{BBKK23+}: by reversing time, uniform attachment trees with freezing can be built using a growth-coalescent process of rooted forests.
-This extends the well-known connection between recursive trees and the Kingman coalescent.
+\paragraph{{Main ideas.}} Our proof is based on an alternative construction of uniform attachment trees with freezing, which we introduced in \cite{BBKK23+}: by reversing time, uniform attachment trees with freezing can be built using a growth-coalescent process of rooted forests.
+This extends the well-known connection between recursive trees and the Kingman coalescent {which first appeared in \cite{DR76} (see \cite[Sec.~6]{Dev87}, \cite[Sec.~3]{Pit94}, \cite[Sec.~2.2]{AB15}, \cite{ABE18,Esl21,Esl22} for applications)}.
 This construction enables us to control distances using classical concentration tools combined with the chaining method.
 This method is an important technique in concentration theory \cite{Tal05} whose goal is to estimate the maximum of a given function on a given space using a sequence of increasing subspaces.
 It has found many applications in the study of random metric spaces, see e.g. \cite{Ald91,ADGO17,CH17,Sen19,Bla22,Bla22+}.
-Moreover, in the case $\alpha=1/2$, the continuous analogue of the alternative construction can be viewed as a time-change of a time non-homogeneous Kingman coalescent process introduced by Aldous.}
+Moreover, in the case $\alpha=1/2$, the continuous analogue of the alternative construction can be viewed as a time-change of a time non-homogeneous Kingman coalescent process introduced by Aldous.

+\paragraph{{{Relation with \cite{BBKK23+}.}}} {Let us make as explicit as possible the dependence of this work on the companion paper \cite{BBKK23+}.
+Our main results here, concerning scaling limits, only rely on the alternative time-reversed construction of uniform attachment trees with freezing introduced in \cite{BBKK23+} and some easy consequences that follow (recalled in Theorem \ref{thm:samelaw} and Lemmas \ref{lem:accroissementH}, \ref{lem:bunif} and \ref{loi du temps de coalescence} below, as well as \cite[Theorem 3 (3)]{BBKK23+}).
+This put aside, our two papers are disjoint: here we are interested in the case $\alpha<1$, while the companion paper \cite{BBKK23+} explores two different directions: first, it obtains universal bounds on the height of the tree, and second the study of what can be seen as the boundary case $\alpha=1$ (in this case, $\T_{n}(\Xb^{n})$ looks like a ``{tentacular} bush'' in the sense that {at the first order }two typical vertices are always at the same {deterministic} distance of order $\ln(n)$, {smaller that the height of the tree}). }